Carl05-beepboop/Carl05-beepboop/README.md

 As you may have noticed, the comments in my code may have been written in Portuguese, however, I can handle both English and Portuguese — and even Spanish if really needed!

+I am currently a M.S.
+Student in Computer Science (PPGCC/UFSCar) at the Biomedical Image Processing Group.
+Looking forward to contributing more to this repo soon!

 **WISH-TO-LEARN LIST:**